msanders/cider/README.md

     cider stow [NAME] [ITEM]
     cider relink # (automatically invoked by restore)

-For example, `cider stow ~/.gitconfig git` will move `~/.gitconfig` to `~/.cider/symlinks/git/`, create a link back to its original location, and add an entry to your bootstrap denoting this:
+For example, `cider stow git ~/.gitconfig` will move `~/.gitconfig` to `~/.cider/symlinks/git/`, create a link back to its original location, and add an entry to your bootstrap denoting this:

     "symlinks": {
         "git/.*": "~"